 For the past 2nd and 3rd year, my husband did not file taxes due to unemployment.
 In the past year he became an independent contractor as a realtor but our most recent joint tax returns did not meet the income requirement.
 He has a joint sponsor who meets the income requirements.
 Will his previous...
 Read more »

 Your husband must still file an 864, despite that his income is not enough, and explain why he didn't file taxes.
 Also, you can enlist the joint sponsor and if he has sufficient income, as long as he is an LPR or US citizen.
-Keep in mind if you file after the 24th, the old forms are going to be new...Read more »
+Keep in mind if you file after the 24th, the old forms are going to...Read more »

 Your question requires too many questions on my part and too many answers on your part before I can even formulate recommendations as to the course(s) of action you should take.
 Consult with an immigration lawyer before taking any steps or filing anything.

 I’m from Saudi Arabia, and I entered the U.S. by an F-1 visa, my I-20 expired I tried to reinstate it but I got denied by the lack of evidences.
 Then I applied for I-130 adjustment of statues.
 Then I got the notice of appear I-862!.
 I’m married to U.S. citizen, and I have never committed a...
 Read more »

 If you do it will be rejected as stale.
 Always send a fresh I-864 Affidavit with a complete copy of your latest tax return, W-2 or 1099 forms, and a letter from your employer verifying your employment.
 I would urge you to consult with and hire an immigration lawyer to assist you with this case.
 Not...Read more »